-Kartha et al. (1998) suggested that cerium chloride may intensify the adverse cardiac effects of magnesium deficiency.
+Kartha et al. (1998) suggested that cerium chloride may intensify the cardiac effects of magnesium deficiency.
 Cardiac lesions were apparent in 6/10 rabbits fed a magnesium-deficient diet with no cerium exposure and 9/10 rabbits fed a magnesium-deficient diet with cerium exposure.
 Rabbits fed magnesium-restricted diets, treated with or without cerium, showed endocardial, subendocardial, interstitial, and perivascular fibrosis and the lesions were more severe in those with cerium added to the drinking water.
 Cardiac lesions were absent from the groups fed the normal magnesium diet regardless of whether they consumed water with or without cerium.
-This study was conducted in an adequate number of animals but used only one dose group.
+However, this study used only one dose group.
 The authors reported that cerium may intensify the cardiotoxicity associated with a magnesium-deficient or restricted diet but did not elicit a cardiac effect when tested under conditions of a normal magnesium diet.